-For sites that don’t recognize pingbacks, you can send a trackback to the blog by entering their website address(es) in the trackbacks field, and separating each web address with a space.
+For sites that don’t recognize pingbacks, you can send a trackback to the blog by entering their website address(es) in the trackbacks field, and separating each address with a space.

 Learn more about WordPress trackbacks and pingbacks here:

-(WP Post – Custom Fields Box)
+(Post – Custom Fields Module)